 Spoken (oral) meaning

 Conveyed through spoken language via live or recorded speech and can be monologic or dialogic.
 Choice of words, phrases, and sentences are organised through linguistic grammar conventions, register, and genre.
 Composing oral meaning includes choices around mood, emotion, emphasis, fluency, speed, volume, tempo, pitch, rhythm, pronunciation, intonation, and dialect.
+EAL/D learners may make additional choices around the use of home languages to create mood or emphasise meaning.
 See:

 Speaking and listening pedagogic resources.

 Conveyed through choices of visual resources and includes both still image and moving images.
+Images may include diverse cultural connotations, symbolism and portray different people, cultures and practices.
 Visual resources include: framing, vectors, symbols, perspective, gaze, point of view, colour, texture, line, shape, casting, saliency, distance, angles, form, power, involvement/detachment, contrast, lighting, naturalistic/non-naturalistic, camera movement, and subject movement.
 See

 Visual literacy metalanguage.

-Conveyed through sound, including choices of music, ambient sounds, noises, alerts, silence, natural/unnatural sounds, and use of volume, beat, tempo, pitch, and rhythm.
+Conveyed through sound, including choices of music representing different cultures, ambient sounds, noises, alerts, silence, natural/unnatural sounds, and use of volume, beat, tempo, pitch, and rhythm.
+Lyrics in a song may also include multiple languages.

 Conveyed through design of spaces, using choices of spatial resources including: scale, proximity, boundaries, direction, layout, and organisation of objects in the space.
 Space extends from design of the page in a book, a page in a graphic novel or comic, a webpage on the screen, framing of shots in moving image, to the design of a room, architecture, streetscapes, and landscapes.